We Have Been Featured In The Financial Times Praised as one of London’s best & socially distanced HIIT sessions, the…

 Whole Body EMS works by sending an electrical stimulus into the neurons of over 90% of your skeletal muscles, in turn, causing them to contract.
-This stimulus is non-directional, meaning that your powerful fast twitch fibres are activated with every muscles contraction (which is not the case with conventional training).
+This stimulus is non-directional, meaning that your powerful fast twitch fibres are activated with every muscle contraction (which is not the case with conventional training).

 Is EMS training safe?

-Yes.
+Yes, absolutely.
 Numerous scientific studies have established the optimal parameters for a safe and effective electrical stimulus.
 The electrical stimulus you receive will go no deeper than your skeletal muscles, ensuring that you get a great training stimulus, without any risk to your heart and organs.

 Like with all forms of training, there are certain contraindications that prevent you from partaking in EMS training (please see the next question for further information).

 Like with all forms of exercise, certain medical issues need to be considered prior to participating in EMS training.
 Medical approval should be obtained prior to EMS training if you have any of the following contraindications: